 – Identify and nurture your child’s strengths

-A child diagnosed with dyslexia may experience emotional distress, either from knowing about the diagnosis or simply through perceiving their limitations at school.
+A child diagnosed with dyslexia may experience emotional distress, either from knowing about the diagnosis or perceiving their limitations at school.
 A great way to offset this is to focus on your child’s strengths, whatever they may be, to restore confidence and build your child’s self-esteem.

 – Consider online tutoring for dyslexia